What is Captive Product Pricing?

 - Don’t over-exploit the captive product advantage by excessively high pricing.
 That may lead to customers’ disappointment.

 - High captive pricing may harm the brand value and image.

-- To provide the best quality for accessories.
+- There could be a failure to provide the best quality accessories.

-- The domain of accessories should be vast and ever-evolving.
+- The domain of accessories has to be vast and ever-evolving.

-- Monotonous pairs of core and captive products may lead to a decline in sales, most probably in the case of games that have in-app purchases.
+- Monotonous pairs of core and captive products may lead to a decline in sales, most probably in games with in-app purchases.